sighupio/fury-kubernetes-ingress/katalog/pomerium/README.md

        - "https://pomerium.example.com/oauth2/callback"
 ```

-setting the redirectURIs, accordingly with the host you used for the pomerium ingress.
+Configure the `redirectURIs` section accordingly to the hosts used for the pomerium ingress.

 Once do that, you will need to use ovverride the configuration example ([policy](./config/policy.example.yaml) and environment variables as [configmap](./config/config.example.env) and [secret](secrets/pomerium.example.env)) like in the example above: